datanav/docs/configuration.rst

      - String
      - A cron expression that indicates when the pump should schedule a full rescan of the source of the pipe the pump is part of.
 It is mutually exclusive with the ``rescan_run_count`` property.
      -
      -

+   * - ``partial_rescan_run_count``
+     - Integer(>1)
+     - How many times the pump should run before scheduling a partial rescan of the source of the pipe that the pump is part of.
+Any complete rescans will take precedence if they both apply.
+If this property is specified then the ``partial_rescan_delta`` must also be specified.
+     -
+     -

+   * - ``partial_rescan_delta``
+     - Integer(>1)
+     - This specifies the delta to perform a partial rescan of.

+       If the since value is an integer the value is substracted.

+       Example: If the since value is ``12637`` and the delta value is ``100``, then the resulting since value will be shifted to ``12537``.

+       If the since value is a timestamp then the value in seconds is substracted.

+       Example: If the since value is
+       ``"~t2018-04-27T15:46:40Z"`` and the delta value is 3600, then the resulting since value will be shifted one hour back to ``"~t2018-04-27T14:46:40Z"``.
+     -
+     -